A marketing pie, like the image below, is a visual representation of all your marketing activities. How many segments do you have in yours?

 Posting regularly on Facebook, Twitter, LinkedIn, Instagram – whichever platform works well for your business.
 As a rule of thumb, I suggest LinkedIn, if you are selling B2B (business to business) and Facebook and/or Instagram if your customers are the general public (B2C – business to consumer).
 Twitter can work for both.

 Writing regular articles on your website on a dedicated blog page, just like the one you’re reading now.
 Great for establishing yourself as an expert and for search engine optimisation.
-It should be part of any business’ marketing pie.
+It should be part of the marketing pie for any business.

 Have a website and make sure it is well optimised.
-Even if you’re a local business, having a business gives people a chance to check you out before hiring you.
+Even if you’re a local business, having a website gives people a chance to check you out before hiring you.

-You could attend exhibitions or trade shows as a visitor or have a stand.
-Some larger networking events also provide opportunities to take a stand for member.
+You could attend networking events, exhibitions or trade shows as a visitor, or perhaps even have a stand there yourself!
+Some larger networking organisations often provide opportunities to their membership to exhibit at their events.
 Exhibiting can give you great visibility in your industry.

 Advertising & PPC